Our children are so very precious to us

 Where his view of his father is concerned, it is not correction and teaching that will cause him to want to be like dad.
-It is his fathers approval that will cause him to love and choose manhood.
-A father has a great influence over his children, love and acceptance being his most powerful tools.
+It is his father’s approval that will cause him to love and choose manhood.
+A father has a great influence on his children, love, and acceptance is his most powerful tools.
 With these, he can show his son what kind of man he should be, and his daughter what kind of man she should look for.
-The father however, is not the only gender influence.
+The father, however, is not the only gender influence.

 In our economy moms often have to work outside the home to help make ends meet.
 The consequence is that children end up spending as much as forty hours per week in childcare.